Applicants must meet the following requirements:

 - Have a strong career interest in liver disease

-- Have a research mentor with extensive experience in the field of liver disease
+- Have a research mentor with extensive experience in their field (co-mentorship is accepted)

 - Be able to devote at least 50% of their professional time to research (versus administrative, patient care, or teaching responsibilities)